cs-ehanc001/cs480_hw2/README.md

 The search strategy must be either `--simple` or `--smart`.
 The format for the input file is described below.

-The program does accept a `--help` option
+The program does accept a `--help` option to explain its usage.

 ## Input File Format